codefellows-seattle-301d43/03-jquery-with-events/alstof-jeremy/README.md

 ## Architecture

-The app is built using HTML, CSS, Javascript, JQuery library and SMACSS methodolody.
+The app is built using:

+- HTML,
+- CSS,
+- Javascript,
+- JQuery library,
+- SMACSS methodolody.

 ## Change Log

+09-07-2018 08:53am - Fix 'read on' link - hide if clicked.
 09-06-2018 11:03am - Implement read on functionality to display full article.
 09-06-2018 10:35am - Implement nav tab content filter by Home or About click.
 09-06-2018 10:20am - Implement filtering by category name.
 09-06-2018 10:04am - Implement filtering by author name.